Judge says prosecutor Fani Willis can stay on Trump case, must ditch deputy

 Willis is prosecuting Trump election interference case in Georgia but faced questions about her relationship with a colleague.

-A judge in Georgia has ruled that Fulton County District Attorney Fani Willis can remain on former President Donald Trump’s election interference case, but only if she removes a deputy she had a personal relationship with.
+A judge in Georgia has ruled that Fulton County District Attorney Fani Willis can remain on former President Donald Trump’s election interference case, but only if the deputy she had a romantic relationship with resigned his post.

-Questions about Willis’s relationship with special prosecutor Nathan Wade had threatened to delay — and possibly derail — one of the four separate criminal cases Trump currently faces in the United States.
+In response to Friday’s ruling, Nathan Wade stepped down from his position as special prosecutor, amid scrutiny about his relationship with Willis.

 Keep readinglist of 3 items